Moo-osama/remote-fork/README.md

 A recorded video showing the steps needed to run the project on your machine: https://drive.google.com/file/d/1zbSjYsOeUS8eRozafBYHTvCour142q8i/view?usp=sharing

-the whole project is dockerized and available on docker hub: https://hub.docker.com/repository/docker/osama2000/remote-fork
+The whole project is dockerized and available on docker hub: https://hub.docker.com/repository/docker/osama2000/remote-fork

-but first you need to install docker through this link: https://docs.docker.com/engine/install/ubuntu/
+But first you need to install docker through this link: https://docs.docker.com/engine/install/ubuntu/

-then run the following command through your terminal
+Then run the following command through your terminal
 ```
 Sudo docker pull osama2000/remote-fork:fork-me-tag
 ```